Silhouette of a city skyline with a large fountain pen nib above it, and text reading 'Urban Writing Halls' on a pink background.

 Tokyo is already a myth—layer upon layer of story, symbol, and meaning embedded in every neighborhood, every shrine, every neon-lit backstreet.
 In this workshop, we’ll learn to read these layers and write our own.
 Through guided exercises, a treasure hunt in the surrounding streets, and dedicated writing time, you’ll leave with the beginning of your own personal Tokyo mythology.

-Workshop #2 - Weirding the Urban Mundane with Brian Wood-Koiwa Sun.
+Studio #2 - Weirding the Urban Mundane with Brian Wood-Koiwa Sun.
 17 May 2026

 A creative writing workshop led by Brian Wood-Koiwa, co-founder of Urban Writing Haus, author of the UrbanWeird serial novels Flowers Wilt, Weeds Thrive and Conspiracy of False Citizens, and a literary & technical editor.
 He also offers guided photowalks in Tokyo.